 During the meeting, we will introduce your trek leader/guide.
 For the meeting, please make sure you bring the passport, three copies of passport-size photos and a readable copy of your travel insurance policy.
 During this meeting, please clear the due balance, if any, and sign the legally binding trip form as well as the non-liability disclaimer.

-Our trekking staff will pick you up at the hotel at 6:30 am and escort you to the tourist bus station.
-The bus to Pokhara leaves at around 7:30 am.
 A beautiful valley set on the banks of the Phewa Lake, Pokhara is also known for its panoramic views of Annapurna and Machapuchare (shape of fish tail) in the north, Dhaulagiri in the west and Lamjung Himal and Manaslu in the east.
 It is smaller and much less hectic than Kathmandu, hence providing the perfect starting point for our trek.

 On our third day of the trek, we drive to Kimche from Pokhara which is 3 to 4 hours of drive.
 The walking starts from here now.
 After resting there for some time, we then start our trek to Tadapani which is of six hours.
 We will be experiencing the wilderness of nature along the way as we hear the sound of waterfalls and birds chirping.